 If you arrived here it means you are probably ready to start planning your adventurous trip to Bali.
 A trip to the island of the gods is for most people unforgettable and one of their best travel memories.
-I am no the only one who fell in love with Bali.
-Let me show you how and what to take into account so you can include as many fun things to do in Bali as possible while going scuba diving.
+Let me show you how and what to take into account so you can include as many fun things to do in Bali as possible while enjoying scuba diving too.

 Top tips to travel to Bali

 The best way to go to Bali is by flying.
 Depending on the time of the year you’re going, flights to Bali start from £600 from London, from 600€ from Amsterdam or from 800 USD from New York City.
 The main airline companies flying to Bali are Singapore Airlines and Cathay Pacific for the United States.
 From Europe, you can take KLM or Malaysia Airlines.
 I recommend booking your flight at least 6 to 3 months ahead, 4 months being my magic number, as Bali is a highly requested destination.
 Learn more about how to go to Bali from different places worldwide.

 The best time to go to Bali is between June and October.
 At that time, this is the dry season, so the weather is sunny with an average temperature of 30°C. July and August correspond to the peak tourist season though.
-If you prefer to go during a cheaper period, I advise you to go in September.
+If you prefer to go at a cheaper period, I advise you to go in September.
 At that time of the year, the water is still clear and it’s less crowded.

 If you wonder how to get around Bali during your trip, you may consider using a taxi or tourist shuttles.
 As a scuba diver, the best tip I can give you is if you book transfers with dive centres, it’s the easiest way if you don’t want to rent a car and drive by yourself.
 Personally, I prefer renting a car as it is easier when you travel with your own scuba diving gear and it gives me more freedom with my schedule.

 Top tips for scuba divers going to Bali